mbta/screens/assets/src/components/dup/README.md

+> [!WARNING]\
+> This app is no longer being used or developed.
+These instructions might be out of date.
+Use the v2 DUP app packaging instructions instead.

 # DUP app packaging

 - Ensure [Corsica](https://hexdocs.pm/corsica/Corsica.html) is used on the server to allow CORS requests (ideally limited to just the DUP-relevant routes).
 It should already be configured at [this line](/lib/screens_web/controllers/screen_api_controller.ex#L7) in the API controller--if it is, you don't need to do anything for this step.